tschaub/suite/README.txt

        paver build_all

-   * In the buildscripts\installer directory, run
+   * In the buildscripts\artifacts\installer directory, run

      makensis OpenGeoInstaller.nsi (for CLI build)
      or